Seagate/cortx-hare/rfc/12/README.md

 ---
 domain: github.com
 shortname: 12/CHECK
-name: EES HA Health Checks
+name: LDR1 HA Health Checks
 status: raw
 editor: Maxim Medved <max.medved@seagate.com>
 ---

 Some of the issues on the cluster could be detected by looking at systemd unit states.
 Some of the issues can't.
-This is why we have EES HA Health Checks.
+This is why we have LDR1 HA Health Checks.

-# EES HA Health Checks
+# LDR1 HA Health Checks

 ## Overview

-The primary goal of EES HA is to make EES data stack and EES management stack highly available.
-To do this EES HA monitors system state and changes location and/or configuration of services in case of hardware/software failures to run them on the part of the system that hasn't failed.
+The primary goal of LDR1 HA is to make LDR1 data stack and LDR1 management stack highly available.
+To do this LDR1 HA monitors system state and changes location and/or configuration of services in case of hardware/software failures to run them on the part of the system that hasn't failed.
 Basic error detection in Pacemaker uses resource agent monitor operation.
 For systemd units it's just